jyw2000-jyw/FZU-FYP-VehicleReID/README.md

 ```

 ## Acknowledgement
-I do appreciate the guidance and help given to my project by [Prof. Liqin Huang](http://itlab.fzu.edu.cn/gzl/ZhuanJi/TeacherInfo2.aspx?No=T96022).
+I do appreciate the guidance and help given to my project by [Prof. Liqin Huang](http://itlab.fzu.edu.cn/gzl/ZhuanJi/TeacherInfo2.aspx?No=T96022) of **Fuzhou University**.